Adventive, Established and Native Species

 Red-flanked Ladybird Common in London gardens

-When I started posting photographs of inconspicuous ladybirds online I was contacted by Mark Hows from Cambridgeshire who travelled down to see some of these species, including Red-flanked, Round-keeled and later on Forestier's Ladybirds.
+When I started posting photographs of inconspicuous ladybirds online I was contacted by Mark Hows from Cambridgeshire who travelled down to see some of these species, including Red-flanked, Epaulet and later on Forestier's Ladybirds.

 When Mark started searching his local patch, based around The Brecks, he quickly discovered that Angle-spot and Red-patched Ladybirds were regular species and after a lot of recording effort was able to find Schmidt's Ladybird.